re-innovation/bwp/README.rst

 Heartbeat States
 ****************

-The indicator LED is used to convey the state of the system by flashing one of the following sequences:
+When ENABLE_HEARTBEAT is defined at compile time (in Config.h), the heartbeat LED will flash to indicate the state of the system:

 - Quick (25ms on, 25ms off) - the system is in WakeupMode or TiredMode
 - Normal (50ms on, 500ms off) - the projector is in NormalMode
 - Slow (1000ms on, 1000ms off) - the system is in DiagnosticMode

+It's a good idea to disable this for solar batter systems because the heartbeat LED can stay in an ON state when the Arduino enters deep sleep, which may drain battery power.

 **************
 Pre-requisites